villevt/Sental/readme.md

 ## Summary

 A small hobby project for practicing NLP sentiment analysis, and more so ML deployment.
-The intention is to create
+The intention is to create a simple text sentiment analyzer, slightly akin to tools such as Grammarly.
+The project will include:
 * Command-line script for (re-)training supervised models based on grid search defined in the script itself (scikit-learn)
 * Small full-stack webpage for demonstrating inference from the model (FastAPI, React)
 * Deployment pipeline, for example to Heroku